About the Conservation District

 Soil – It’s not just Dirt – Note: This is a 3MB document, it may take a while to open depending on your internet connection speed.

-Kentucky Conservation Districts are governmental subdivisions of the state, organized under Kentucky Revised Statute 262.
+Kentucky Conservation Districts are Special Purpose Goverment Entities, organized under Kentucky Revised Statute 262.
 Conservation Districts are responsible for protecting our soil, water and other natural resources and are governed by the Kentucky Soil and Water Commission through the Kentucky Division of Conservation.

 The Boone County Conservation District was established in 1942 following a referendum of the citizens of the county.
 Seven locally elected officials, who serve a four-year term without pay, govern the Conservation District.